WVAZ

 WVAZ (102.7 FM, "V103") is an urban adult contemporary radio station serving the Chicago metropolitan area and Northwest Indiana.
-Licensed to Oak Park, Illinois, WVAZ is owned by iHeartMedia, Inc., alongside sister stations WCHI-FM, WGCI-FM, WGRB, WKSC-FM, WLIT-FM and WVON.
+Licensed to Oak Park, Illinois, WVAZ is owned by iHeartMedia, Inc..
 WVAZ carries the nationally syndicated "Steve Harvey Morning Show" and "The Sweat Hotel with Keith Sweat."

 WVAZ's radio studios and offices are located at the Illinois Center complex on Michigan Avenue in Downtown Chicago.
 It broadcasts from a transmitter atop the John Hancock Center.
 In 2005, WVAZ began broadcasting in IBOC digital radio, using the HD Radio system from iBiquity.
-Its HD2 digital subchannel simulcasts Black Information Network programming also heard on 640 AM WMFN.
+Its HD2 digital subchannel carries the Black Information Network, which is simulcast market-wide on WMFN (640 AM) in Peotone.

 History

 WOPA-FM

 The station began broadcasting October 17, 1950 and held the call sign WOPA-FM.
 It was a sister station to WOPA 1490, the present-day WEUR.
 The call letters WOPA stood for the Oak Park Arms, a hotel on Oak Park Avenue where the station's studios and transmitter were located.
 The station originally broadcast at 102.3 MHz, and had an ERP of 1,000 watts at a HAAT of 250 feet.
 In 1958, the station's frequency was changed to 102.7 MHz, and its ERP and HAAT were increased to 3,550 watts and 260 feet respectively.

 Pervis Spann began his radio career on WOPA in 1959.

 In 1962, the station's ERP was increased to 8,100 watts, while its HAAT was decreased to 231 feet.
 In 1965 its ERP was increased to 17,000 watts, and in 1967 its ERP was increased to 50,000 watts.

 On May 21, 1967, WOPA-FM began airing progressive rock Sunday nights.
 On March 4, 1968, the station began airing a two and a half hour nightly progressive rock program titled "Rock Garden".
 Another overnight progressive rock program was added in October 1968.